tchanda90/advanced-data-mining/docs/Change Detection/change_detection.md

 #### The KL Divergence between P and Q is 0.242
 #### The KL Divergence between Q and P is 0.314

+#### If this divergence goes beyond a user-specified threshold, drift is signalled.